 Building custom MCP gateway infrastructure represents the highest-investment, longest-timeline option with maximum architectural control.

-Development Requirements:
+Development requirements:

 - Timeline: 3-6 months minimum deployment time